andyatkinson/presentations/railsconf2025/10_mistakes.md

 ## ❌ Mistake #9—DB Inexperience

 - Not hiring DB specialists or DBAs
-- Generating AI solutions but lacking ability to verify or deeply understand
+- Generating AI solutions but not being able to verify them
-- Lack of use of SQL in application code or analytics reporting
+- Not using SQL in application code or business intelligence
-- Limited ability to read and interpret query execution plans
+- Not able to read and interpret query execution plans
-- Limited understanding of concepts like *cardinality*, *selectivity*, `BUFFERS`
+- Limited understanding of *cardinality*, *selectivity*, or how to use `BUFFERS`
 - Adding indexes haphazardly (over-indexing)<sup><a href="#footnote-6">6</a></sup>
-- Choosing schema designs with inherent poor performance
+- Choosing schema designs with poor performance

 <div class="corner-label">💵 Server costs, Developer time</div>